Skip to main content

 I (vonovak) have been maintaining the original react-native-document-picker package more or less since 2020.
 The package has been used by thousands of devs, but I could see that there was a lot to improve.

-So how to make OSS sustainable?
+How to make OSS sustainable?
 My take is this: rather than asking for support, I provide full-featured packages and ask for a fee in return.
 I believe that the new packages are worth it.

 Migrating from the old package